OscarRondon/dotnetProjects/URLShortenerSolution/README.md

 URLShortenerSolution
 [
-	*	Update authentication controller to use IUserService
-	*	Adding AutoMapper to the ASP.Net Core Applications

-]
+	*	Converting UserService from Synchronous to Asynchronous Programming ]